savabarbarov96/Selenium-Testing/README.md

 9. Install Chai /for assertions/
 10. Install Mocha for test reporting
-11. We can run the code with npx mocha --no-timeouts /Tests/*js (the path of the tests)
+11. We can run the code with npx mocha --no-timeouts /Tests/*js (the path of the tests) 11.1 We can modify the package.json to
+   "scripts": {
+    "test": "mocha --no-timeouts *js"
+     }